twardoch/totw-fonts/README.md

-# totw (Top of the WOFFs)
+# totw (Top of the WOFFs aka the Typefaces Open by TWardoch list)

 A collection of open-source OpenType fonts curated by Adam Twardoch.

+*Last updated: 2017-04-27*

 This collection of >2,000 open-source fonts includes only fonts that I personally consider valuable — either because they have an excellent design, large character sets, a large number of styles, or preferrably all of the above.
 The **totw** collection focuses mainly on fonts for longer texts, though a small selection of display and decorative fonts is also included.
 I have not included simple geometric sanserifs, poorly drawn serifs, serif fonts that only come in one style or without italics, or fonts with tiny character sets.

-*Last updated: 2017-04-27*

 Most fonts in this collection are licensed under the [SIL Open Font License (OFL)](./LICENSE.ofl).